oldcrux/fleetcontrol_server/README.md

 8. Vehicle arrival window - A configurable time window, lets say 15mins to determine whether a vehicle has arrived an assigned location or not.
 7. Email reports in xls format.

-Note - this application is tested with a iTriangleTS101 device.
+Note - this application is tested with a iTriangleTS101 telematics device.
 For other devices, separate parsers can be written.

 ## Technical Features
 1. Uses questdb for device telemetry data storage and postgresql for long persistent data.